SauceyRed/bring-twitter-back/README.md

 # bring-twitter-bird-back
 A browser extension that replaces the new "X" logo on Twitter with the old blue bird logo.

-Check it out on the <a href="https://addons.mozilla.org/en-US/firefox/addon/bring-the-twitter-bird-back/">Firefox Add-ons website</a>!
+Check it out on the <a href="https://addons.mozilla.org/en-US/firefox/addon/bring-the-twitter-bird-back/" target="_blank">Firefox Add-ons website</a>!